waterbear-cloud/paco/docs/yaml-app-resources.rst

       -
     * - timeout
       - Int
-      - Max function execution time in seconds.
-      - Must be between 0 and 900 seconds.
+      - The amount of time that Lambda allows a function to run before stopping it.
       -
+      - 3
     * - vpc_config
       - Object<LambdaVpcConfig_>
       - Vpc Configuration